DOSull/Geographical-Computing/labs/week-07/longer-project-ideas-and-scope.md

 #### GISC 425 T1 2019
 # The 'big' assignment: ideas and scope
 ## A list of topic ideas
 Here are some topic ideas to consider and discuss.
 To begin, don't worry too much about *how* think more about how much you are interested (or not) in each one.
-Alternatively think up an ](#your-idea-here)) to work on.
+Alternatively think up an [idea of your own](#your-idea-here)) to work on.

 ### Isochrones
 Have a look at [this website](https://mapnificent.net), which enables you to generate public transport isochrones for a chosen location in many major cities (including Wellington, although I don't know if it has tried using the buses lately...).
 You could also read [my masters dissertation](http://southosullivan.com/msc/mastersThesis.pdf) or [this paper](https://dx.doi.org/10.1080/136588100240976) I wrote based on it.